tomakita/RetroCheck/example/README.md

 }
 ```

-And here is the code that configures the application to use RetroCheck (the code in this file also configures memcached):
+And here is the code that configures the application to use RetroCheck (the code in this file also configures memcached -- it's just a convenient place to put the RetroCheck configuration code, since it runs on startup):

 UserStatusService/MemcachedConfig.java:
 ```java